Jarzka/stylefy/README.md

   (stylefy/init {:use-caching? true})
 ```

-By default,the cache is never cleared.
+By default, the cache is never cleared.
 You can clear it manually by calling:

 ```clojure
 (require '[stylefy.cache :as stylefy-cache])